 - address a pressing political/social/economic/religious situation?

-… or you may have any number of other goals.
-While you may think you know why you are writing your book, the “why” can evolve – and does so in a surprising number of cases.
-And as the “why” changes, so does the way in which the book is written, published and promoted.
+You may think you know why you are writing your book, But the “why” can evolve, and it does so in a surprising number of cases.
+As the “why” changes, so does the way in which the book is written, published and promoted.

-The ghostwriter’s can help you establish the “why,” so that the finished product helps you achieve your goals.
+Your ghostwriter can help you establish the “why” so that the finished product helps you achieve your goals.

 - Title Page